JonComo/balance_bot/README.md

 Jumper wire DIY kit https://amzn.to/2SWlLnR

+Switch (not the same I used, can't find that on amazon but this should work) https://amzn.to/2DNXOFH

 PCB (circuit boards to build out the circuit) https://amzn.to/2X2kATj

 PCB headers (that way you can plug in your arduino nano and mpu6050 and also remove them easily to add to other projects) https://amzn.to/2Ed66bu